CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration
-  Duration: 30 Minutes
+  **Duration**: 30 Minutes

-In this exercise you will be migrating you on-prem mongodb database to Azure cosmos db using Azure database migration.
+In this exercise, you will be migrating you on-prem mongodb database to Azure cosmos db using Azure database migration.

 ### Task 1: Seed the data into on-prem mongo db